enonic/old-xp-doc/doc/developer/projects/build.rst

 gradle deploy
 -------------

-To have Gradle automatically deploy new applications to your XP intallation you have to specify an environment variable that tells Gradle where to place the artifact (application file).
+To have Gradle automatically deploy new applications to your XP installation, you have to specify an environment variable that tells Gradle where to place the artifact (application file).

 OSX/Linux: